flox/flox/cli/flox/doc/doc-build/flox-build.md

 '''
 ```

-2. Build the pacakge and verify its contents:
+2. Build the package and verify its contents:

 ```
 $ flox build hello